microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 Users should be able to specify the location for where the program is “installed” on their machine with the “--location” argument.

 Some packages like GitLab Runner have a file name including extra metadata (gitlab-runner-windows-386.exe).
 The installation instructions suggest renaming the file after it has been downloaded.
-In that vein, portable / standalone executables should have their “command” value specified so the Windows Package Manager can perform a default rename behavior.
-In addition, a “--rename” argument should be added so the user can choose a value they prefer.
+In that vein, a "--rename" argument should be added so the user can choose a value they prefer.
 To have the upgrade scenario honor the custom name, this information should be recorded in the installed packages data store.

+Portable / standalone executables should have their “command” value specified so the Windows Package Manager can determine the default value to use when creating a new entry in the "App Paths" registry during installation.
+If no command value is provided, then the entry will use the filename of the exe.

 Some portable applications generate or consume other files.
 An additional argument "--purge" will be added for the uninstall scenario to remove all files and subsequently the directory if the user wishes.
 The corollary argument "--preserve" will be used to preserve files if the default setting has been modified.